 If the Tax Simplification Act passes, your employees will be responsible for tracking the hours and days they spend working in other states — that is, unless you, the employer, has a time and attendance system “that tracks where the employee performs duties on a daily basis.”

-Requiring your employees to track their own time using paper time cards or spreadsheets leaves your company and your employees vulnerable to inaccurate data and guesstimation.
+Requiring your employees to track their own time using paper time cards or excel timesheet templates leaves your company and your employees vulnerable to inaccurate data and guesstimation.
 Those are two words you want to avoid when it comes to paying taxes.

 1 Methodology: TSheets surveyed 811 U.S. workers on August 8, 2017, about their work-travel habits.
 The sample was selected by Pollfish.
 A quarter of the respondents were self-employed and the rest were employed for wages.
 Any respondents who had not traveled to another state for work in the previous 12 months were screened out after the first question.
 This left 502 people to complete the remaining 13 questions.